mahkassem/music-store/README.md

 ### REQUIREMENTS

-- Use Laravel 9 or higher.
+- Use Laravel 9 / Nest 9 or higher.
 - Use RESTful principles.
 - Provide documentation for the API.
 (Swagger, Postman, etc.)
-- Use Laravel's validation and authorization features.
+- Use built-in validation and authorization features.
 - Use migrations and seeders to create the database and seed the initial data in addition to some fake data for testing.
 - Use Git for version control.
 (GitHub)
-- Use Laravel's built-in authentication system. (optional)
+- Use built-in authentication system. (optional)
 - Use Image Intervention for image manipulation. (optional)